We shape our buildings; thereafter, our buildings shape us.

 Young Architects Summer Program

-Young Architects Summer Camps will not be held in 2017, but will return in the summer of 2018!
-Check back with us in March 2018!
+The Young Architects camps will return in the summer of 2018!
+Check back with us in March!

 The La Jolla Historical Society offers ongoing opportunities for higher education undergraduate or graduate students to work on archival and content-based projects.
 Please contact the Society’s staff Archivist.